sftpplus/sftpplus-docs/src/doc_source/configuration-client/transfers.rst

     Rules defining the action taken to the destination path and file name, as transferred to the destination location.

-    This is a comma separated configuration value.
+    This is a comma-separated configuration value.

-    The first value is the full source path matching expression for the source file with a path relative to the configured `source_path`.
+    The first value is the full source path-matching expression for the source file with a path relative to the configured `source_path`.
     `Globbing expression
     <http://en.wikipedia.org/wiki/Glob_%28programming%29>`_ or
     `regular expression <http://en.wikipedia.org/wiki/Regular_expression>`_